Sweet Potatoes in Ginger Syrup is a delicious and warming Chinese dessert using only a few ingredients. It takes less than 30 minutes to prepare.

 Many Chinese sweet soup desserts are taken warm or even piping hot.
 The latter may seem counter intuitive especially on a hot summer’s day.
 However, there is a vein of traditional Chinese thinking that the hot soup will actually open your sweat glands and pores to help the body cool off.
 On the last bit I will leave it to my illustrious readers to decide for themselves. 🙂

-As an antidote to the wonderful spicy food that I have enjoyed in the past several weeks, there are few better simple and sweet soups like this sweet potato in ginger syrup.
+As an antidote to the wonderful spicy food that I have enjoyed in the past several weeks, there are few better simple and sweet soups like this Sweet Potatoes in Ginger Syrup.
 This is my Hokkien (Fujianese) dessert counterpart to my previous post on Hokkien Hae Mee.
-A perfect afternoon snack would have been to partake one after the other.
+A perfect afternoon snack would have been to partake one after the other. 😯

 - 2 small (10 oz/300g) sweet potatoes, peeled and cut into bite size pieces

 - Place all ingredients together with 2 cups (480ml) water in a medium sized saucepan.
 Bring it to a boil.
 Reduce heat and simmer for 15 minutes.